Measure-Theoretic Time-Delay Embedding: Numerical Experiments

 where $\overline{\mathbf{z}}\in \mathbb{R}^{44219}$ is the temporal mean of $\{ \mathbf{z}(t_i)\}$ and $\{\mathbf{m}_k\}_{k=1}^{N_{\texttt{POD}}}$ are the first $N_{\texttt{POD}}$ modes.
 We set $N_{\texttt{POD}} = 200$ and aim to learn the POD coefficient reconstruction map $\mathcal{R}_\theta:\mathbb{R}^{7}\to \mathbb{R}^{200}$ parameterized by $\theta$, given the paired data

 For this problem, all training samples are normalized via an affine transformation, such that the $L^{\infty}$ norm of the data vectors is at most 1.
-We train the neural network parameterization $\mathcal{R}_\theta$ using both the pointwise (\eqref{eq:pointwise}) and measure-based (\eqref{eq:distribution}) approaches.
+We train the neural network parameterization $\mathcal{R}_\theta$ using both the pointwise (see Eqn.~\eqref{eq:pointwise}) and measure-based (see Eqn.~\eqref{eq:distribution}) approaches.
 The pointwise approach seeks to directly enforce the relationship~\eqref{eq:POD_point} through the mean-squared error, whereas the measure-based approach partitions the delay state into clusters and aims to push forward the empirical measure in each cluster into the corresponding measure in the POD space.
 We use a constrained \texttt{k}-means routine to evenly partition the delay state into $5$ clusters.
-A visualization of the 5 clusters can be found in the supplementary materials.
-We evaluate the performance of the learned reconstruction map by forecasting the time-varying POD coefficients $\{\alpha_k(t_i)\}$ for the testing set, which is then used to reconstruct the full state $\{\mathbf{z}(t_i)\}$ according to~\eqref{eq:POD}.
+A visualization of the 5 clusters can be found in Appendix~\ref{sec:exps}.
+We evaluate the performance of the learned $\mathcal{R}_{\theta}$ by {reconstructing} the time-varying POD coefficients $\{\alpha_k(t_i)\}$ for the testing set, which are then used to generate the full state $\{\mathbf{z}(t_i)\}$ according to~\eqref{eq:POD}. {More specifically, we reconstruct the $\{\alpha_k(t_i)\}$ by applying the trained model $\mathcal{R}_{\theta}$ to the delay state based on the time-series $\{x(t_i)\}.$}

 We note that the challenge of learning the reconstruction map $\mathcal{R}_\theta:\mathbb{R}^7\to \mathbb{R}^{200}$ is exacerbated by the sparsity of the available training data.
 Specifically, we aim to learn a $200$-dimensional map using only $355$ training examples.
-Due to this data sparsity, we utilize MMD based on the Gaussian kernel $k_{\text{g}}(x,y) = \exp(-\|x-y\|_2^2/2\sigma^2)$ with $\sigma = 3$.
-The choice of a relatively large $\sigma$ acts as a form of regularization, helping to mitigate overfitting when dealing with sparse samples~\cite{feydy2020geometric}.
+Due to this data sparsity, we utilize MMD based on the Gaussian kernel $k_{2}(x,y) = \exp(-\|x-y\|_2^2/2\sigma^2)$ with $\sigma = 3$.
+The choice of a relatively large $\sigma$ acts as a form of regularization, helping to mitigate overfitting when dealing with sparse samples~\citep{feydy2020geometric}.

 In Fig.~\ref{fig:SST_RECON}, we visualize the pointwise and measure-based reconstructions of the SST example at testing weeks 425, 550, 675, and 800 after training both models for $25{,}000$ steps.
 One can observe that the measure-based results align more closely with the ground-truth snapshots, while the pointwise reconstructions exhibit numerous nonphysical oscillations.